-Why Jacksonville Is a Logistics Hub
+Why Jacksonville Has Become a Logistics Powerhouse

 1. Strategic Location with Access to Major Markets